f2-107/kata-score-keeper-kotlin/README.md

 *************************
 ```
 Hint: Use `*` for the border, whitespaces before and after the team names and the score (including the delimiter).

+## Feature rounds
+1. Let the user enter the team names
+2. Display the score board
+3. Implement the score function